 What is also implied, however is that when we have an unpeeled onion absorbing germs out of the air, those germs remain alive on the onion indefinitely.
 Didn’t the first part of the text state that onions have powerful antibacterial, antiseptic properties?
 These properties should kill the germs, right?
 Studies have shown that onions are in fact antimicrobial in nature, along with a host of other health benefits.
 That doesn’t mean that an onion sitting on a table will attract these microbes, nor would it retain them indefinitely.

-As someone who doesn’t like onions, I’d love to believe this… but it isn’t true.
-There is no scientific evidence to support such a statement.
+As mentioned above, this claim has many of the hallmarks of a typical urban legend, and there is no scientific evidence to support such a statement.
+A November 2009 article in the Wall Street Journal directly addresses this online rumor, and states that it is unreasonable to believe onions attract viruses out of the air.
 It should also be noted that the author of the above text doesn’t appear to know the difference between bacteria and viruses, as they are used interchangeably.
 Viruses have no mechanism for mobility and rely on external sources such as being propelled by a cough or sneeze.
-Even if the air were full of flying viruses, it’s doesn’t stand to reason that they would all find an onion before a human host.
+Even if the air were full of flying viruses, it doesn’t stand to reason that they would all find an onion before a human or another living host.

 I’ve found no evidence that leftover onions are any more dangerous than any other food of its kind.
 Certainly all food spoils at some point, but the onion doesn’t display unique properties in this regard as it relates to human safety.
 This isn’t to say that onions, or any other food item, can’t contain pathogens, but outbreaks traced back to onions often end up relating to viruses transferred onto them in the handling process.